Tesla shares fall after automaker hits production milestone

-(Reuters) - Shares of billionaire Elon Musk’s Tesla Inc (TSLA.O) fell in volatile trading on Monday as investors pocketed some profits after the company announced it had hit a production milestone for its Model 3 cars.
+July 2 (Reuters) - Shares of billionaire Elon Musk’s Tesla Inc fell in volatile trading on Monday as investors pocketed some profits after the company announced it had hit a production milestone for its Model 3 cars.

 Tesla shares were last down 2.5 percent at $334.23 in brisk trading after the company said it met a long-elusive weekly production target of 5,000 Model 3 cars, reaffirmed its financial guidance and committed to increase production to 6,000 per week by late August.